CBorowski-dev/docs-operaton-org/content/update/minor/71-to-72/wls.md

 ## Freemarker Integration

-If the Camunda integration for Freemarker is intended to be used, add the following artifacts to the folder `$WLS_DOMAIN_HOME/lib`:
+If the Operaton integration for Freemarker is intended to be used, add the following artifacts to the folder `$WLS_DOMAIN_HOME/lib`:

 * `camunda-template-engines-freemarker-$TEMPLATE_VERSION.jar`
 * `freemarker-2.3.20.jar`